 For some inspiration, there is a detailed thread on the Australian Frequent Flyer forum where members post their successful LifeMiles award bookings: Avianca Life Miles – post your SUCCESSFUL award bookings here

 As we mentioned before, you only need to have 40% of the miles for any given redemption in your account.
 You can then purchase up to 60% of the miles needed at the checkout using “LifeMiles + Money”.
 Just use the slider on the right of the screen when searching for award flights on the LifeMiles website:

 If you’re lucky, you’ll be able to find and book the flights you want using the LifeMiles website.
 Simply search for the route you’re after, selecting either a specific airline or “Smart Search”.

 But sometimes the flights you want don’t appear.
 In most cases this is due to a lack of award availability.
-But if you believe there is award availability and it’s simply a problem with the LifeMiles website, you can employ the infamous LifeMiles “screenshot” booking method.
+But if you believe there is award availability and it’s simply a problem with the LifeMiles website, you can employ the infamous LifeMiles “screenshot method”.
 This is sometimes needed for award bookings with multiple flight sectors.

-To use the “screenshot method”, send an email to email@example.com and include all of the following information:
+To book using the LifeMiles screenshot method, send an email to firstname.lastname@example.org and include all of the following information:

 - Your LifeMiles membership number

 - Details of the flight/s you wish to book

 - Colour scanned copy of all passengers’ passports